Credit: SaskParks

 It’s time to Level Up!

 Spend your summer reading, learning, and exploring with RPL’s Level Up! program.
 Kids 14 and under can enter to win prizes by recording the amount of time spent reading and participating in discover activities.
-Regina Public Library’s summer learning program runs May 29 to September 3, 2023.
+Regina Public Library’s summer learning program runs from May 17 to August 31, 2025.

 Teach kids about sustainable farming, seasonal produce, get them to spot exotic vegetables, and the importance of supporting local farms by visiting the Regina Farmers Market.
 This year Regina Farmers’ Market is operating an open-air Summer market at City Square Plaza.
-The market will run from May 6 to October 7, 2023.
+The market will run until mid-October.

 Experience Farm Life

 Journey back in time to a prairie life long ago when people used to grind the grain to make bread.
 To a time when horses were used to plough the fields and wheat was harvested the old-fashioned way.
-Experience life in farmland at the Motherwell Homestead National Historic Site.
-Around 1.5 h drive from Downtown Regina.
+Experience life on a farmland at the Motherwell Homestead National Historic Site.
+Around a 1.5 h drive from Downtown Regina.

 View this post on Instagram